Why Live in Crescent Heights

 Is Crescent Heights a good place to live?

 Crescent Heights is a good place to live.
-Crescent Heights is considered very car-dependent and somewhat bikeable with some transit options.
+Crescent Heights is considered car-dependent and very bikeable with minimal transit options.
 Crescent Heights is a suburban neighborhood.
 Crescent Heights has 6 parks for recreational activities.
 It is fairly sparse in population with 3.4 people per acre and a median age of 36.
 The average household income is $49,458 which is below the national average.
 College graduates make up 14.2% of residents.
 A majority of residents in Crescent Heights are renters, with 53.8% of residents renting and 46.2% of residents owning their home.
 A

 local real estate agent serving Crescent Heights can help you decide if this neighborhood is the right one for you.
 Learn more on our